Chestnutflat, Georgia

-Chestnutflat is an unincorporated area in Walker County, in the U.S. state of Georgia.
+Chestnutflat is an unincorporated rural hamlet in Walker County, in the U.S. state of Georgia.
+There is only a used-car business at Chestnutflat, and several homes.

 History

 A variant name is "Chestnut Flat".
 A post office called Chestnut Flat was established in 1841, and remained in operation until 1904.
 The community was named for a grove of chestnut trees near the original town site.